-Edge Of Tomorrow Ending Explained: How It Differs From The Book
+Edge Of Tomorrow Ending Explained: What Happens In The Movie And The Book

 We will be discussing All You Need Is Kill here with spoilers, especially as it relates to the book's ending, so if you haven't read the book but plan to and don't want the ending spoiled, read no further.
 Also, this might be obvious but MAJOR EDGE OF TOMORROW SPOILERS AHEAD!

-Edge of Tomorrow ends with Rita (Emily Blunt) and Cage (Tom Cruise) diving head first toward their own deaths as they attempt to destroy the "Omega," which is the being that's at the center of everything, particularly as it relates to resetting the day.
-Because Cage lost his ability to reset the day, due to a blood transfusion, he and Rita know that there's no way they are going to walk away from this.
-They have one chance to kill the Omega, and they will most certainly die trying.
-There will be no new reset.
+Edge of Tomorrow ends with Rita (Emily Blunt, in one of her best movies) and Cage (Tom Cruise) diving head first toward their own deaths as they attempt to destroy the "Omega," which is the being that's at the center of everything.
+Because Cage lost his ability to reset the day, due to a blood transfusion, he and Rita are aware that there's no way they are going to walk away from this.
+They have one chance to kill the Omega, and they will most certainly die, regardless of whether or not they’re successful, because the day won't reset for Cage.

 CINEMABLEND NEWSLETTER